España: Campeona de la Copa Mundial de Fútbol. ¡Felicitaciones!

 28. Spain has a royal family.

-King Juan Carlos I (John Charles) has been the king of Spain since 1975.
-However, on 2 June 2014 he announced his abdication and that his son Prince Felipe will take over the new king of Spain.
-His coronation will take place on 18 June 2014.
+King Juan Carlos I (John Charles) had been king of Spain since 1975.
+However, on 2 June 2014 he announced his abdication and that his son Prince Felipe would take over as the new king of Spain.

 (Image from Wikimedia Commons, author J.L.de Diego.)